Informatievlaanderen/OSLO-EA-to-RDF/OSLO-configuration.md

 # OSLO Configuration

-The (first version?) of the OSLO² ontologies were published [online](http://data.vlaanderen.be/ns/) on 2017-03-31.
-The ontologies were created using `v1.0` of this tool and using the configuration listed below.
+The second iteration of the OSLO² vocabularies were published [online](http://data.vlaanderen.be/ns/) on 2017-10-12.
+The vocabularies were created using `v2.1` of this tool and using the configuration listed below.

 ## Core vocabulary terms